Bert Crowfoot, CEO and Founder of AMMSA, flipped the switch to CJWE 88.1 FM in Calgary to begin testing the radio station's signal.

 Melissa Herman gives us updates from Treaty 8 every Wednesday morning at 7:20.
 She's passionate about culture and engaged in the community; if there's a special event Melissa will be on it and sharing it with you.
 Watch for her and make sure you say Hi!

 Listen Saturday morning at 8 and Wednesday night at 10 for Conversational Cree.
 Join Courtney, Jim and Dustin for a fun interactive hour of Cree words, stories and lots of laughs!
 Click on our picture to hear clips from the show!
 Made possible by the Department of Canadian Heritage.

 Indigenous success stories are at the heart of this series on CFWE.
 Cheryl Croucher chats about work, perspectives, passions and successes.
 Listen Tuesday and Fridays at 9:20a, Wednesday at 5:20p, Saturdays at 11:20a and Sundays at 3:20p; brought to you by Syncrude.

 Moccasin Telegraph features the latest community events with hosts Candice Ryan and Jeremy Harpe.
 Email details of your event; firstname.lastname@example.org or fax 780-454-2820.
 Listen 20 times a week to hear about events happening in your community.

-The CFWE family is expanding!
-The transmitter has been ordered and we hope to be testing early April.
-CJWE will feature the same great Country Variety and will super serve the languages and issues of the Treaty 7 area.
-Stay tuned for more details on CJWE 88.1 Calgary!
+Our family is expanding!
+The transmitter has been installed and we've begun testing.
+CJWE 88.1 Calgary will feature the same great Country Variety and will super serve the languages and issues of the Treaty 7 area.

 Inform.
 Impact.
 Inspire is what we do.
 Independent and Indigenous is who we are.
 Windspeaker News is the most effective means of reaching First Nations, Métis and Inuit readers.
 Exclusive stories and in depth articles are just a click away.